The Weed Killer Glyphosate – Harmless Herbicide or Health Hazard?

 - It displaces the protein glycine which is associated with amyloid plaque build-up in macular degeneration and Alzheimer’s

 - It disrupts the shikimate pathway in plants which in humans is equivalent to the gut microbiome

 - It’s used to kill household weeds, and it’s sprayed in local parks

 - It’s used heavily on numerous vegetable crops in the U.S., Australia and Cananda.

 - Association with dying off of bees and dozens of insects and animals

 Even so, this environmental chemical is still legal and being used in many countries around the world, including the USA and Australia.

 What is Glyphosate?

-Glyphosate is a popular herbicide or weed killer produced by the biotech conglomerate Monsanto.
-Glyphosate is the crucial ingredient in the weed killer named ‘Roundup’ however it’s also used in many other herbicides.
-Roundup will kill most plants it comes in contact with, making it a non-selective herbicide.
-Roundup itself has been linked to many adverse effects but is still considered safe by many organizations.
-Not only that, it contains many other ingredients that may be more toxic than glyphosate alone.
-Because of it now being the most widely spread herbicide in the world, it has found itself at the centre of considerable scientific debate regarding its impact on health, safety and the environment.
+Glyphosate is a popular herbicide or weed killer produced by the biotech conglomerate Monsanto, which has since been bought by the German pharmaceutical conglomerate Bayer.
+Glyphosate is the crucial ingredient in the weed killer named ‘Roundup’ and is also used in many other herbicides.
+Roundup will kill most plants it comes in contact with, making it a non-selective herbicide, think broad-spectrum antibiotic.
+Roundup itself has been linked to many adverse human and environmental effects but is still considered safe by many organizations.

 Where is the Weed Killer Glyphosate Used?